supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L08_Deploying_Docker_containers_to_Azure_App_Service_web_apps.md

     >**Note**: Wait for the provisioning process to complete.
 This might take about 5 minutes.

-1. Run the following to configure a connection string of the newly created Azure web app (In 1st Line replace the $SQLDB_SRV_NAME and $SQLDB_NAME placeholders with the values of the names of the Azure SQL Database server and its database Name, respectively and In 2nd Line replace $WEV_APP_Name and $RG_NAME with **App services** name and resource group name respectively):
+1. Run the following to configure a connection string of the newly created Azure web app (In 1st Line replace the $SQLDB_SRV_NAME and $SQLDB_NAME placeholders with the values of the names of the Azure SQL Database server and its database Name, respectively and In 2nd Line replace $WEB_APP_Name and $RG_NAME with **App services** name and resource group name respectively):

     ```bash
     CONNECTION_STRING="Data Source=tcp:$SQLDB_SRV_NAME.database.windows.net,1433;Initial Catalog=$SQLDB_NAME;User Id=sqladmin;Password=Pa55w.rd1234;"